CIeNET-International/cluster-toolkit/examples/science/af3-slurm/README.md

 Refer to [Service Launcher Instructions](examples/simple_service_launcher/README.md) for more details.

 ### Simple Ipynb Launcher
-The Simple Ipynb Launcher has a Jupyter Notebook that allows user interact with the AlphaFold 3 data pipeline and inference operation.
+The Simple Ipynb Launcher has a Jupyter Notebook that allows a user to interact with the AlphaFold 3 High Throughput solution via Slurm's REST-API.

 Refer to [Ipynb Launcher Instructions](examples/simple_ipynb_launcher/README.md) for more details.